dmartinez8198/OrganiseDesktop/README.md

 ![ProposedUI](https://user-images.githubusercontent.com/28908100/80692304-019d4400-8a97-11ea-99e1-70fd28fb2325.png)

 Our proposed UI would be integrated into the operating system and be configured as an option that can be selected once an icon is right-clicked.

+# Proposed Changes

+Some of the changes we would like to see implemented into this project in the future would be the Proposed UI mentioned above.
+Additionally, while the program does create folders to organize the desktop icons into it would be better to also organize icons within the folders based on extensions by creating additional folders within the created folders basing them on specific extensions.

 # Prerequisites